insure logo

 Ellie Available Now

-How your car’s trim affects insurance rates in Georgia
+How does your car’s trim affect insurance rates in Georgia?

-In Georgia, the average cost of full coverage car insurance is $2,739 per year, or $228 per month.
-Your rate may be higher or lower depending on the coverage you choose.
+The average cost of full coverage car insurance in Georgia is $2,503 per year, or $209 per month.
+While this is a helpful benchmark, your actual premium may differ depending on your car, coverage and personal profile.

 Coverage levelAverage annual rateAverage monthly rate